Supported Independent Living (SIL) Funding Explained

 3. Roster of Care

 The SIL provider will create a roster of care based on the support services the participant will need.
 To do this, they must create a roster that splits each day of the week into 30-minute segments.
-They will then determine what support the participant (and any SIL-eligible housemates) will need in their daily life during each segment.
+They will then determine what support the participant (and any SIL-eligible housemates) will need in their daily lives during each segment.

 The participant needs to confirm that they're happy with the roster of care before the application can proceed.